tendermint/tendermint/docs/architecture/adr-014-secp-malleability.md

 An example of another cryptosystem using this is the parity definition here https://github.com/zkcrypto/pairing/pull/30#issuecomment-372910663.

+This is the same solution Ethereum has chosen for solving secp malleability.

 ## Proposed Implementation

 Fork https://github.com/btcsuite/btcd, and just update the [parse sig method](https://github.com/btcsuite/btcd/blob/master/btcec/signature.go#195) and serialize functions to enforce our canonical form.